seek-oss/skuba/docs/development-api/github.md

   },
   messageHeadline: 'some-commit',
   messageBody: 'extra-body',
-  updateLocal: true, // Updates the local git repository with the new git commit });
+  updateLocal: true, // Updates the local git repository to reflect the new remote branch state });
 ```